 Itinerary: After multiple trips to Japan to scout the tour with Kazue, a Japanese citizen and resident for the first 30 years of her life, we are certain that we are offering the best English speaking and Japanese lead Japan photography tour available.

-Day 2 (April 2): Check into your room.
+– Check into your room.
 Evening Tour meet and greet.
 Night time photography of beautifully lit cherry blossoms in Maruyama-Koen Park and cultural walk through the ancient streets of the old traditional Geisha district of Kyoto.

-Day 3 (April 3): Kyoto.
-Path of Philosophy scenic cultural walk and tea ceremony welcoming you to Japan.
+Day 2 (April 3): Path of Philosophy scenic cultural walk and tea ceremony welcoming you to Japan.
 We’ll Photograph along the inspirational Path of Philosophy.
 During our photo stoll we’ll attended and participant in a traditional tea ceremony along the way.
 The ceremony takes place is a beautiful teahouse located in the forest along our walking path.
 The ambient lighting inside of the teahouse is spectacular as it filters through the forest canopy and rice paper walls.
 We’ll also photograph the busy narrow streets of the bustling shop district leading up to Ginkaku-Ji, directly translated to “The Silver Temple”.

-Day 4 (April 4): Kyoto.
-After breakfast we’ll depart to photograph the first rays of sunlight on the path of philosophy and spend the rest of the day exploring photographing the busy streets of Japan and explore the Zen Temple.
+Day 3 (April 4): After breakfast we’ll depart to photograph the first rays of sunlight on the path of philosophy and spend the rest of the day exploring photographing the busy streets of Japan and explore the Zen Temple.

-Day 5 (April 5): Kyoto.
-Today we’ll leave for a trip on a train across the city and transfer onto an original Japanese narrow gauge railway.
+Day 4 (April 5): Today we’ll leave for a trip on a train across the city and transfer onto an original Japanese narrow gauge railway.
 We’ll ride the traditional train up into the mountains and transfer to traditional flat bottom boats for a float trip down the river back to Kyoto.
 Upon our return we’ll tour the temple, Tenryu Ji and walk the pathways of the beautiful and famous Bamboo Grove.
 We’ll also visit an area where the monkeies are approachable and close ups photographs mere meters or less away from the camera will be possible.

-Day 6 (April 6): Kyoto.
-Inari Jinja.
+Day 5 (April 6): Inari Jinja.
 We’ll head south to Fushimi-Inari Taisha through the Japanese subway system.
 That is an exciting experience in itself for some people.
-We’ll spend a pleasant day hike in the mountains among the thousands of of red Tori gates that line the path.
+We’ll spend a pleasant day strolling / easy hiking in the mountains among the thousands of of red Tori gates that line the path.
 Along the way we’ll stop at some of the 30,000 shine complexes that line the entire hike for photography.
 In the evening we’ll have a tour wrap up dinner and social or last stroll through the .

-Day 7 (April 7): Check out from Hotel.
-Optional morning photo walk on the Path of Philosophy to say goodbye to the cultural heart of Japan.
+Day 6 (April 7): Check out from Hotel.
+Optional peaceful morning photo walk on the Path of Philosophy to say goodbye to the cultural heart of Japan.
 Fly back to North America on your own schedule.
-You’ll arrive the same day you leave Japan.